 If there are parallel criminal and Title IX investigations, RCC will cooperate with the external law enforcement agency and will coordinate to ensure that the Title IX process does not hinder legal process or proceedings.
-RCC will cooperate to the fullest extent possible but will not be able to delay its process indefinitely.

 RCC will document reports of sexual harassment in compliance with the Clery Act, a federal law requiring data collection of crime within the campus geography.
 Under the Clery Act, RCC does not document personal information; RCC reports the type of conduct, and the time, date, and location.
 (Also see BP/AP 3540 Sexual and Other Assaults on Campus.)